 Start by addressing the house's facade.
 Applying a fresh coat of paint can make the property look newer.
 You might also consider small tweaks like adding new house numbers, putting flower boxes on either side of the door, and sprucing up the trim on the door and mailbox.
 These little changes can add up to a more attractive appearance overall.

 With the house itself taken care of, move on to the landscaping.
 If you have walkways leading up to the front door, take the time to seal cracks and remove weeds.
 Make a tidy appearance by adding fresh mulch, pruning trees and bushes, and mowing the lawn.
 You might also add new landscaping elements shown to boost value, like an irrigation system.
+Make sure to work on optimizing landscape design skills and take your outdoor game to the next level!

 Adding landscape lighting is another small but impactful change worth making.
 Family Handyman provides tips for outdoor lighting.
 Start by focusing lighting on the house itself and then move on to light walkways.
 Instead of placing lights in a straight line, create a more inviting pathway by staggering them slightly.
 Motion-activated lights are also in-demand among buyers, as they can save energy.